 Leverage support for free-form multi-window

-Users can resize the window that hosts your Android app, as shown in figure 2.
-To ensure that your free-form windows resize smoothly and are able to display their entire contents to the user, read the guidelines and things to watch out for in Screen size compatibility for Chromebooks.
+Users can resize the window that contains your Android app, as shown in figure 1.
+To ensure that your free-form windows resize smoothly and display their entire contents to the user, read the guidelines in Window management.

 - Make sure that your app adjusts its layout appropriately whenever the user resizes its window.